Mr. Latte

 Technical Decisions and Trade-offs

-- Frontend: Vite + React 19 + SPA + S3 + CloudFront, migrated from Next.js + Vercel.
-SSR was only really needed for the OG metadata of share URLs, and that’s solvable with a daily prerender cron.
+• Frontend: Astro 5 static SSG + React islands + TypeScript + Tailwind (web/), migrated from Next.js + Vercel.
+The page skeleton and OG metadata are frozen into static HTML at build time; only the dynamic parts (event list, counters, calendar) hydrate client-side as React islands.
+SSR was only really needed for the OG metadata of share URLs, and that’s solvable by regenerating static HTML on a daily build.
 Migrating away removed SSR hosting cost, cold-start tail latency, and platform lock-in, dropping the site to static-hosting economics.

-- AI: OpenRouter / GPT-mini for enrichment (instead of self-hosted models).
+• AI: OpenAI gpt-4o-mini for enrichment (instead of self-hosted models).
 Enrichment is a batch job that’s latency-insensitive, and the accuracy/cost ratio of mini-class models is good enough for the data shape.

 Operational Automation